a8t/MRCC/src/pages/index.md

 templateKey: index-page
 image: /img/mrc_j4m4.jpg
 title: Migrants Resource Centre Canada
-subtitle: Dignity and Justice for ALL Workers
+subtitle: 'Dignity and Justice to all workers '
 mainpitch:
   description: >
-    The Migrant Resource Centre Canada is a non-profit organization which aims to improve the lives of migrant and immigrant workers by advancing their rights and dignity while working and living in Canada.
+    The Migrants Resource Centre Canada is a registered, not for profit, migrant service institution who aims to empower workers through service, information and advocacy.
   title: Who we are
 intro:
   blurbs: